Know Your Jury

 He is also the Sr Vice President of Heritage India and General Secretary of Apna Parivarot only this he is the Founder Secretary of MS Talks India and Director Delhi NCR: Navyug Each One Teach One Foundation.

 Dr. Vanita Bhardwaj

-Dr. Vanita Bhardwaj is a Vice Principal, Dev Samaj Modern School, Sukhdev Vihar, Delhi.
+Dr. Vanita Bhardwaj, has been our Jury for Katha Sagar: National Online Storytelling Contest.
+She is a Vice Principal, Dev Samaj Modern School, Sukhdev Vihar, Delhi.

 She is an educationist for the last 25 years and has received the various awards in fields like Happy Schooling and innovative teaching ideas.

 She won the title of EDUCATIONAL ICON 2018 and PRIDE OF INDIA in various national and international educational conferences.

 She is a life skill resource person and has conducted seminars and workshops in CBSE schools for principals and teachers under the Adolescent education program in 7 states of India including her own state Jammu.